sahilkargutkar/sahilkargutkar/README.md

 <br/>

 - 🔭 I’m currently working on MERN.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Angular.
-- 👯 I’m looking to collaborate on Java/J2EE and Open source projects.
+- 👯 I’m looking to collaborate on Front-End and Open source projects.
-- 🤔 I’m looking for help with React and Node.js
+- 🤔 I’m looking for help with Angular Projects
-- 💬 Ask me about Java/J2EE .
+- 💬 Ask me about Java/J2EE and MERN .
 - 📫 How to reach me: <a href="http://www.linkedin.com/in/sahilkar99">LinkedIn</a>.
 - 😄 Pronouns:He/Hee/Heee
-- ⚡ Fun fact: I watch lot of Anime's & Intrested in E-sports.
+- ⚡ Fun fact: I am Intrested in E-sports and love Sci-FI movies/anime

 **Languages and Tools:**